michaelcjefferson/trash/README.md

 There are currently two .js files on the server side - one with comments and all test code, and one clean version which can be quickly read and manipulated.
 To choose which one should be served, go to authoritative_server/index.html, and change the link in the `<script>` file from one to the other.

+## App Navigation
+To view spectator mode, go to localhost:3000/spectate.
+To view/use controller mode, go to localhost:3000/controller.

 ## Tutorial Sources
 [Multiplayer with Phaser 3](https://phasertutorials.com/creating-a-simple-multiplayer-game-in-phaser-3-with-an-authoritative-server-part-1/)